How to Stop a Painful Elbow From Messing With Your Life

 In a typical operation, the surgeon exposes the tendon, removes the damaged area and makes repairs.
 Three to six months of recovery are usually required before you can resume normal activities.

-A new, minimally invasive option is available for some patients.
-A Texas-based company, Tenex Health, has developed an FDA-approved technology for a procedure called ultrasonic percutaneous tenotomy.
+A minimally invasive option is available for some patients.
+It uses an FDA-approved technology in a procedure called minimally invasive tenotomy.

 Here’s what to expect: